Dog walks at Wakehurst

 We are excited to welcome your four-legged friends for walks across our 500-acre wild botanic garden at Wakehurst.

 Take your furry friend on a specially curated dog-walking route that takes in our sights, sounds and smells.
-You’ll get to ramble through Bloomers Valley, the perfect spot to enjoy a view of the dramatic Wakehurst landscape, alongside our stunning Water Gardens, a peaceful oasis in the heart of Wakehurst.
+You’ll get to ramble through Bloomers Valley, the perfect spot to enjoy a view of the dramatic Wakehurst landscape, alongside our stunning woodlands for dappled shade on those warmer days.

 Energetic pups can roam free in a new off-lead area overlooking the Millennium Seed Bank, our Noah’s Ark for plants.